diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/aldus.md

 ## history

-has been scooting from place to place, only serving the highest bidder.
+has been scooting from place to place, even switching sides in the middle of a fight to secure the highest pay.

+the king's castle provides a bit of shelter from the exorbitant number of enemies they've made this way.

 ## abilities

 unrivaled with their powerful longbow.

-it's roughly based on an english longbow, which puts it around 6 feet long, with a draw weight of 100-150 lbs.
+it's based on an english longbow, which puts it around 6 feet long, with a draw weight of 100-150 lbs.

 stays up and away to avoid close combat.